bhupinbaral25/stock_price_prediction/Stock_Price_Forecasting/README.md

 ```bash
 pip install virtualenv
 ```
-Then setup your virtual environment with env_name
+Then setup your virtual environment with env_name like myenv

 ```bash
 virtualenv env_name